Johboh/EspNowNetwork/README.md

     ```
     Johboh/EspNowNetworkNode@^0.7.1
     ```
-  - Add to `idf_component.yml` next to your main component:
+  - ESP-IDF: Add to `idf_component.yml` next to your main component:
     ```
     dependencies:
       johboh/EspNowNetworkNode:
         version: ">=0.7.1"
     ```
+  - Arduino IDE: Search for `EspNowNetworkNode` by `johboh` in the library manager.

   See the [Arduino](https://github.com/Johboh/EspNowNetworkNode/blob/main/examples/arduino/arduino.ino) or [ESP-IDF](https://github.com/Johboh/EspNowNetworkNode/blob/main/examples/espidf/main/main.cpp) for full examples.
 In short (this is not a complete example):
   ```c++
   struct MyApplicationMessage {